andrewelkins/Laravel-4-Bootstrap-Starter-Site/contributing.md

 	cd project
 	git flow init -d

-This will initialize git flow on your machine for the current project with sensible defaults.
+This will initialize git flow tools on your machine for the current project with sensible defaults.

 `git branch -a` will give you an idea of what features or hotfixes are already being worked on.

 ## Feature Branches

-# New Feature
+### New Feature

-As with regular pull request, start with by making an [issue](https://github.com/andrew13/Laravel-4-Bootstrap-Starter-Site/issues/new) for your contribution.
+As with regular pull request, start by making an [issue](https://github.com/andrew13/Laravel-4-Bootstrap-Starter-Site/issues/new) for your contribution.

 Start a new feature on your local repository.